To Be (Present Tense)

 The em dash

-Ukrainian uses the em dash when linking one thing directly to another.
-For example, when you say who or what someone or something is (X = Y).
-You've already seen some examples of this in the first four weeks:
+Ukrainian uses the em dash when linking one thing directly to another. Наприклад, when you say who someone is, or what something is (X = Y).
+You've seen some examples of this already:

 There are some exceptions, but this holds true as a general rule.

 Of course, the em dash isn't limited to marking omitted verbs.
-Just like in English, it can also separate clauses when the second part explains or adds detail to the first.
+Just like in English, it can also separate clauses, introduce clarifications or definitions, highlight a contrast, or set off inserted information within a sentence.

 Including the verb in present tense

-Even though the verb to be (є) is usually omitted in the present tense, it does appear when the sentence needs to explicitly express existence, possession, or add emphasis.
+Even though the verb to be (є) is usually omitted in the present tense, when it does appear it's used to add emphasis or to express existence, possession, or lack thereof.

 Since є literally means "there exists", it's primarily used to show that someone or something exists or is present.

-Here, є clearly marks the existence of a group of people: "There are many Canadians with Ukrainian heritage".
+Here, є clearly marks the existence of a group of people: there are, or there exist, many Canadians with Ukrainian heritage.
 Without є, the meaning shifts.

 This sentence no longer asserts the existence of a group of people.
-Instead, it describes the group and tells us something about them: "Many Canadians have Ukrainian heritage".
+Instead, it describes the group and tells us something about them.
 Their existence is implied by the word багато (many).
 Similarly:

 The verb живе (lives) already implies that these people exist somewhere.
 Adding є would be redundant.

 The first question emphasizes existence while the second emphasizes description, therefore dropping є.
-The same shift happens in the answers:
+The same shift is reflected in the answers:

 Since the family's existence is implied in their description, є is dropped. Розумієте?
 (Make sense?)